How to Choose a Lyophilizer

 Depending on your needs, shelf size can vary dramatically from 0.1 sq. meters to 40 sq. meters and beyond.
 How much shelf space need is entirely dependent on each freeze dryers specific needs.
 Our freeze drying capacity calculator will lead you in the right direction.

 Shelf Style: Bulk vs. Stoppering

 Bulk style shelves are fixed in place.
 Bulk applications include but are not limited to: API’s, Diagnostics, Tissue, Surgical kits, etc… Stoppering units have movable shelves.
 Stoppering configurations can be modified to accommodate additional shelf inter-distance.
 Stoppering shelves are most commonly used for the compression of stoppers into vials under vacuum conditions.
 Additionally, stoppering shelves can also be used for aiding in CIP cycles.

 Condenser Location: Internal vs. External

 Internal condensers are less expensive and provide unrestricted vapor flow.
 An external condenser is supplied with an isolation valve to separate the product from the condenser.
 This protects the product from reconstitution during power loss and keeps the condensate out of the clean room environment.

 Material: 304 vs. 316SS

 316L is typically used on pharmaceutical and biotech applications while 304L is mostly used on food grade and industrial applications.

-Do not hesitate to contact us for more information.
+For more information, do not hesitate to contact us, request a quote, send an email to email@example.com, or give us a ring at 1-845-339-5700.
 Our staff is ready and available to answer your questions and get you on the road to the perfect freeze dryer for your specific needs.

 Don’t forget to check out our additional resources: